OpenZeppelin/defender-templates/Readme.md

 ### [Gasless POAP minting](defender/poap/Readme.md)
 Lightweight and effective Proof of Attendance Protocol implementation with Defender.
 The POAP can be ERC721/1555/20 depending on configuration.

-In This POAP user (client) first needs to sign a message trough his wallet such as metamask, that contains his address and some other typed message fields that developer can specify - name, email etc.
+In This POAP user (client) first needs to sign a message through his wallet such as metamask, that contains his address and some other typed message fields that developer can specify - name, email etc.
 Then client can POST to autotask webhook with his message and signature in request body.

 In autotask script, developer can verify that data and perhaps send it to CMS, and mint token with use of Relayer.